How we help

 Lodgement fees for applications for a grant of representation in the Supreme Court of SA depend on the gross value of the deceased estate.
-The fees are adjusted each year, usually on 1 July.
-For the 2020 – 2021 Financial years the Court fees are:-
+The fees are adjusted each year on 1 July.
+For the 2022 – 2023 financial year the court fees are:-

 Gross value of $200,000 or less

 Applying for a grant of representation can be surprisingly complicated, even where the estate appears to be relatively straightforward.
 Something as simple as the will being signed by the willmaker and the witnesses with different pens can create significant cost and difficulty.
 As experienced estate lawyers we can help you avoid the common traps.

 If you own real estate (other than as a “joint tenant” with your spouse or other person) or have other significant assets in your own name such as shares or similar investments and money in financial institutions.
 However, in small estates it may be possible to have the assets transferred without a grant if there is no real estate involved.